 WRITING TIP: When struggling with making setting come alive, its helpful to think in terms of being a set designer for a play or a movie director.
 Think of what items you would place on your stage set to evoke the mood and atmosphere you’re striving for.

 Picture them clearly so that you can write about them concretely.

 If you were directing a movie of your book, what elements of action and setting would you focus on to vividly evoke the feeling you’re striving for in your story?
-You might get the overall context of the scene in your story by showing the big picture but eventually you’ll want to zoom in some specific details to leave a lasting impression in your reader.
+You might get the overall context of the scene in your story by showing the big picture, but eventually you’ll want to zoom in on some specific details to leave a lasting impression in your reader.

 Well-crafted setting provides a stable – or unstable – foundation for the characters story and the unfolding of the plot.
 Some settings even influence and become a major component of the plot.
 Setting is more than just a backdrop, it shapes other characters and can dictate plot elements, making some actions impossible and others inevitable.
-Characters and their choices are largely shaped by how they are affected the setting, the sense of time and place in a story.
+Characters and their choices are largely shaped by how they are affected by the setting, the sense of time and place in a story.
 They react and feed off it, have emotional experience with it.
-They may love it or feel confined by it but either way, how they interact with the setting contributes to how their story unfolds.
+They may love it or feel confined by it, but either way, how they interact with the setting contributes to how their story unfolds.
 Strong characters most often have strong opinions about their environment of time and place.

 Setting is not only essential to good storytelling but can even become a character in its own right.
 A richly-woven setting can be imbued with its own character and personality traits, can be depicted with elements of emotions, moods or impacting events.
 Like characters, settings can undergo great change in a story.
 The more atmosphere and characteristics you give to your setting, the more depth and dimension you give to your story.